-Action plan following Copeland Value for Money Report: 2018 / 2019 & 2019 / 2020 Recommendation Summary Management response reviewing Contract Standing Orders and the Procurement Strategy regularly. ensuring the contract register is maintained and published. ensuring procurement information published on the Council's website is up to date. published on the website is up to date.
-These weaknesses create a risk that procurement activity is not achieving value for money and that there is insufficient oversight of procurement activity from those charged with governance. register and this should be completed by officers when they award contracts over £25k plus VAT, so that the appropriate notification can be published on the government website Contracts Finder page and also to ensure contracts over £50k are added to the Council's Contract Register.
+Action plan following Copeland Value for Money Report: 2018 / 2019 & 2019 / 2020 Recommendation Summary Management response in the Procurement Strategy. reviewing Contract Standing Orders and the Procurement Strategy regularly. ensuring the contract register is maintained and published. ensuring procurement information published on the Council's website is up to date. and not ensuring procurement information published on the website is up to date.
+These weaknesses create a risk that procurement activity is not achieving value for money and that there is insufficient oversight of procurement activity from those charged with governance. external website.
+A 'Contracts Finder' form has been put in place to facilitate the register and this should be completed by officers when they award contracts over £25k plus VAT, so that the appropriate notification can be published on the government website Contracts Finder page and also to ensure contracts over £50k are added to the Council's Contract Register.
 An intranet page has been developed to provide awareness of counter-fraud arrangements and Internal Audit & Procurement are working on an e-learning package that will include procurement fraud.
-The draft internal audit plan for 2024/25 also includes an audit of counter-fraud activity in place at the Council, which will comprehensively review the control framework in place at Cumberland and identify any further improvements that could be put in place.
+The draft internal audit plan for 2024/25 also includes an audit of counter-fraud activity in place at the Council, which will comprehensively review the control framework in place.